List of Out of the Unknown episodes: Series 3

 Series 3 was broadcast on Wednesday nights at 9:00pm.
 It was produced by Alan Bromly and the script editor was Roger Parkes.
-However, all the scripts used in this series were commissioned by Irene Shubik.
+All the scripts used in this series were commissioned by Irene Shubik.
 This was the first series to be made in colour.
 Only two episodes are known to exist (one partially), making it the most incomplete season of the show.
 This season also has the most surviving off-air soundtracks, with three in total used to reconstruct their respective episodes.